MikeHopley/ftl-ships-guide/stealth-b.md

 All these tactics assume you’re playing on Hard and using the advanced tricks described above.
 With that as a baseline, we can make more specific analyses.

-***This section is a work in progress.
-It’s extremely complicated and makes my head hurt.***

 ### Small Bomb (unmanned)

 For an *unmanned* Small Bomb together with a faster weapon, [use the Zoltan Treadmill](https://www.youtube.com/watch?v=OBwB5uSMNpM).
-With perfect timing, your Glaive will finish firing before the bomb explodes.
+Your Glaive will finish firing before the bomb explodes.

 ### Mini Beam